globalchithi/nodejsapi/ENVIRONMENT-SETUP.md

 A template file showing all available configuration options with examples.

 ### `.env.local` - Local Overrides (Optional)
-Create this file to override settings for your local development environment without affecting the main `.env` file.
+Create this file to override settings for your local Staging environment without affecting the main `.env` file.

 ## 🔧 Configuration Options